 Levelled Literacy Intervention (LLI) is a small group, supplementary intervention program designed to support students who are experiencing difficulty in meeting their year level achievement goals.
 LLI is based on Reading Recovery principles.
 We are currently running the program with selected Year Two and Three students.

 The aim of the intervention is to help students to meet year level targets in literacy.

 Extending Mathematical Understanding (EMU) is a research-based intervention program focussing on the early years of schooling.
 It has been shown to improve children’s learning and confidence in Mathematics.

 The EMU program involves intensive 30-minute, daily sessions for groups of three children over a period of ten to twenty weeks with a specially trained teacher.

-OLG has a long and proud history of catering for the needs and interests of children with special needs in mainstream classrooms.
+OLG supports and caters for the needs and interests of children with special needs in mainstream classrooms.
 A Learning Support Coordinator works with teachers to assist students in reaching their full ability and potential.